suyashpradhan/yoga-trivia/README.md

-# A Quiz App based on Yoga and Fitness
+# A Trivia App based on Yoga and Fitness

 ## Tech Stack